abdabdii/todo-app/README.md

 This app was built from scratch using PHP OOP approach and JQuery

 ### Application Features
--Login and register system.
+* Login and register system.
--List down your todos and attach importance to them.
+* List down your todos and attach importance to them.
--Create importance schemas to demonstrate how important each todo is.
+* Create importance schemas to demonstrate how important each todo is.
--Sort todos by importance
+* Sort todos by importance

 ### Skills Used
--PHP OOP
+* PHP OOP
--JQuery and ajax
+* JQuery and ajax
--SASS
+* SASS
--MySql
+* MySql